 Ascites refers to an accumulation of fluid in the peritoneal cavity.
 If a tumor disease is the cause of ascites, one speaks of a malign ascites.
 In these cases, the peritoneal (ascitic) fluid often contains tumor cells.
 Via peritoneocentesis (fluid sampling from the peritoneal cavity), it is possible to extract tumor cells from the peritoneal fluid.
 The cells are enriched in the laboratory.
 Afterwards, these cancer cells are ideally suitable for a specific characterization of the tumor disease.

-More than 20.000 genomes determine the tumor-biological behavior (growth rate, aggression, metastasis, response to treatment) of any given tumor, yet only a few find consideration in conventional cancer treatment.
+More than 20.000 genes determine the tumor-biological behavior (growth rate, aggression, metastasis, response to treatment) of any given tumor, yet only a few find consideration in conventional cancer treatment selection.

 Tumor cell clusters from ascites fluid: nuclei colored in blue, tumor-specific markers colored in red and green

-The innovations in developing individual vaccines are bringing the dream of personalized, highly specific and gentle cancer therapy closer to realization.
-New diagnostic tools, pan-genomic PANTHER gene activity testing and EXOM-MOMs make a significant contribution to the development of individual cancer vaccines.
+These innovations in developing individual vaccines are bringing the dream of personalized, highly specific and gentle cancer therapy closer to realization.
+NextGen Oncology is focused on the design of personalized cancer vaccines based on the individual mutation pattern of the patient, so-called mutated neoantigen peptide vaccines.

 To determine the best and most promising course of action in your case, you are very welcome to contact Prof. Bojar for a personal consultation.